menu icon

 Baked Dutch Baby pancake in a cast iron pan with blueberries, icing sugar and orange zest.
 Sliced oranges in the background on a wooden cutting board.

-This Dutch baby pancake is a total show stopper for brunch.
+This German Pancake is a total show stopper for brunch.
 It puffs up like crazy and creates the perfect foundation for tons of delicious toppings.

 5 from 1 vote